sarahciston/codingcare/_drafts/interviews.md

 272
 00:43:37.530 --> 00:43:43.219
 Garrett Flynn: when it's just never ending to begin with, yeah.
-And if you wait for it to be perfect and finished.

-273
-00:43:43.500 --> 00:43:48.950
-Sarah Ciston: yeah, until you get feedback, you're never gonna get the feedback you need for it to be finished.

-274
-00:43:48.970 --> 00:44:01.750
-Sarah Ciston: finished enough.
-And sometimes you just have to be like, Okay, I'm calling this phase of it done because the next project I'm going to deal with the same themes and the same questions through a different
+And **if you wait for it to be perfect and finished until you get feedback, you're never gonna get the feedback you need for it to be finished enough.
+And sometimes you just have to be like, Okay, I'm calling this phase of it done because the next project I'm going to deal with the same themes and the same questions through a different tool or a different lens.

-275
-00:44:01.920 --> 00:44:08.349
-Sarah Ciston: tool or a different lens.
 Because I'm always gonna care about the same things.
 And I'm gonna come back to that.

-276
-00:44:09.420 --> 00:44:16.169
-Sarah Ciston: Yeah. it's it's, you know.
-It's the trouble with having a life's work
+It's the trouble with having a life's work**

 277
 00:44:16.560 --> 00:44:17.750